 70% say their anxiety disorder came before their eating disorder.

-One survey found that nearly 70% of respondents said their anxiety disorder was diagnosed before their eating disorder.
-[1] In fact, anxiety is often thought of as a potential risk factor for developing an eating disorder.
-[2]
+One survey found that nearly 70% of respondents said their anxiety disorder was diagnosed before their eating disorder.1 In fact, anxiety is often thought of as a potential risk factor for developing any type of eating disorder.2

 Why Does Anxiety Come First?

-There are a number of reasons why people may experience anxiety disorders before developing the thoughts and behaviors that lead to an eating disorder.
+There are any number of reasons why people may experience an anxiety disorder before developing eating disorder behaviors.
 But one of the biggest may be the fact that, for many people, bulimia nervosa develops as a maladaptive coping mechanism.

 Types of Anxiety Disorders